San Diego Delay in Insurance Payment Attorney

 If you believe an insurance company has willfully or unreasonably delayed payment for your insurance claim, you have legal options.
 Contact the insurance bad faith attorneys at Dawson & Rosenthal, P.C. to schedule a free case evaluation today.

-Common Causes for Delay in Payment
+Common Causes for Delay in Insurance Payment

 Unfortunately, delayed payment of benefits is a common phenomenon, and many policyholders might not realize this constitutes insurance bad faith.
 When an insurance company prioritizes its own interests above those of an insured, it poses a financial hardship to the party who needs the claim funds – and who is entitled to them according to the terms set forth in his or her policy.